Welcome to Glen Rothay

 It's the same old Badger Bar, but not quite as you remember it.

-Update November 2020: The Lake District is in Tier 2 and we are happy to welcome visitors from other tier 1 or Tier 2 areas.
-Tier 3, you are not allowed to travel, sorry.
+Update December 2020: The Lake District is in Tier 2 and we are happy to welcome visitors from other tier 1 or Tier 2 areas.
+Tier 3 or 4, you are not allowed to travel, sorry.
 We have lots of precautions in place.
 There are strict limits on numbers inside and it is table service only.
 Masks must be worn until seated.
-We are lucky to have plenty of inside space that is carefully managed.
-We have outside seating as well, which again is table service only.
-Last orders are at 10.00pm.
+We are lucky to have plenty of inside space and that is carefully managed to ensure safety.

 We will constantly review how we set up and will improve things as we work forward, whilst always ensuring that everything we do, and how we open and welcome you back is undertaken with the focus being on providing a Covid secure environment for both staff and all our customers. "